 Visit your MyStatus page.
 Do not call or email the SLHS Graduate Office to get an update on your status.

 When will I find out if I have been admitted to any of the SLHS graduate programs?

-How soon does your office need to know my decision of acceptance if I am admitted into the CSD graduate program?
+How soon does your office need to know my decision of acceptance if I am admitted into the SLHS graduate program?